-- a) an approximately Rs 38 increase and Rs 38 decrease in the Group's net profit as at June 30, 2019; - b) an approximately Rs 9 decrease and Rs 62 decrease in the Group's net profit as at June 30, 2018
+a) an approximately Rs 54 increase and Rs 54 decrease in the Group's net profit in respect of its fair value hedges and Rs 633 increase and Rs 633 decrease in the Group's effective portion of eash flow hedges as at December 31, 2019;

+b) an approximately Rs 33 increase and Rs 33 decrease in the Group's net profit as at December 31, 2018 in respect of its fair value hedges.

-The following table presents foreign currency risk from non-derivative financial instruments as of June 30, 2019 and March 31, 2019.
+The following table presents foreign currency risk from non-derivative financial instruments as of December 31, 2019 and March 31, 2019.